idescat/visual/readme.md

 # Known limitations

-[D3](http://d3js.org) requires a modern browser (versions of Internet Explorer prior to 9 are not supported). **Visual** uses D3 for choropleth maps.
+[D3](http://d3js.org) requires a modern browser (versions of Internet Explorer prior to 9 are not supported). **Visual** uses D3 only for choropleth maps (chart type: "cmap").

 The non-stacked time series chart supports a maximum of three series.
+This is not a technical limitation but a visual one.

+# How to contribute

+You are welcome to contribute to this project!
+Areas where your participation can be very useful are, for example:

+* Support for new chart types
+* Maps of your territory

+To contribute, [fork this repository](/idescat/visual/fork), push changes to your personal fork and send a pull request.